mbromham/SpotCorgi/README.md

 # SpotCorgi

+Please ignore comments about a major redesign.
+This is still being considered and may not go ahead.
+Hence, this code IS still current.

 Development/testing code for 3d printed robot dog SpotCorgi at https://www.thingiverse.com/thing:3900070

 This is the version used in the video SpotCorgi Says Hello on the channel below.